Emtricitabine/rilpivirine/tenofovir (By mouth)

 How to Use This Medicine:

-- Take your medicine as directed.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.
 Try not to miss any doses.

 - Do not change your dose or stop using this medicine without checking first with your doctor.